 The Master’s program in Law, Computer Criminology and Forensics has been drafted and developed in compliance with the needs of the labor market, the opportunities they will offer, the unique discipline of subjects, the combination of theoretical teaching, in the most innovative educational institution in Kosovo, with practical knowledge that can improve research careers, computer crime policies and practical situations.

 In addition, the structure of this master study program is in relevance to the requirements of the Bologna process for international comparability and compatibility.
 Based on these criteria, the program is comparable to other master programs of European Higher Education Institutions.

-Another important element, which has been taken under consideration, is to offer knowledge and gain skills, which can be transferred.
-The transferable skills are the ability to formulate arguments, to summaries information related to a case correctly, to articulate and present arguments in written form and to undertake research from different sources and process them for different objectives.
+The curriculum content has been compiled, relying on good practice by the University of Maastricht, LLM Law and Legal Law, Leiden University, LLM Law and Computer Crime and Staffordshire University, MSc Digital Forensics.
+Among others, another important element, which has been taken into account, is to provide knowledge and gain skills, which can be transferred.
+Transferable skills are the ability to formulate arguments, to summarize information about an issue correctly, to articulate and present written arguments, and to undertake research from different sources and process them for the purposes of different.

 The regular duration of the program is for one year and is divided into two semesters.
 Students must complete all courses in each semester.
 Meanwhile, there has been given a great importance to (lectures and seminars) by estimating it to about 25%.
 Upon successful completion of all courses and submission of the written research project, the student receives a degree from UBT, from the institution that has been awarded 5 stars of excellence, and from the institution which is a partner of over 500 world universities.

 |2||M||Advanced Criminology||2||1||5||Dr. Elmi Kelmendi|